KaraWatts/Fishialai-benchmark/README.md

     ```
     git checkout -b feature/your-feature-name
     ```
-5. **Make Your Changes:** Implement the changes or features you wish to add, following coding and styling guidelines.
+5. **Make Your Changes and Submit a Pull Request:** Implement the changes or features you wish to add, adhering to the code style and include clear commit messages.
+Ensure Pull request is detailed, including screenshots for any changes to the UI.

-6. **Commit Your Changes:** Write clear, concise commit messages.
-    ```
-    git commit -m "Add detailed description of what you changed"
-    ```
-7. Push Your Changes:
-    ```
-    git push origin feature/your-feature-name
-    ```

-8. **Create a Pull Request:** Go to the repository on GitHub, navigate to the "Pull requests" tab, and click "New pull request".
-Select your forked branch and submit your pull request for review.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.